trpc/trpc/www/docs/react/useMutation.md

 import { trpc } from '../utils/trpc';

 export function MyComponent() {
-  // Note!
-This is not a tuple ['login', ...] but a string 'login' const mutation = trpc.useMutation('login');
+  // This can either be a tuple ['login'] or string 'login' const mutation = trpc.useMutation('login');

   const handleLogin = async () => {